taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Deep Reinforcement Learning Hands-On: Apply modern RL methods, with deep Q-networks, value iteration, policy gradients, TRPO, AlphaGo Zero and more by Maxim Lapan
 - Algorithms for Reinforcement Learning by Csaba Szepesvari
 - Hands-On Reinforcement Learning with Python: Master reinforcement and deep reinforcement learning using OpenAI Gym and TensorFlow by Sudharsan Ravichandiran

+### Deep Reinforcement Learning

+> Deep reinforcement learning is a subfield of machine learning that combines reinforcement learning and deep learning.

+- Grokking Deep Reinforcement Learning (2020) by Miguel Morales

 ### Robotics